-- (i) This type of installation should be provided with a Residual Current Device (RCD) at main intake position to afford protection against earth leakage. - (ii) The operating current of the RCD to be used should be such that when its value in amperes is multiplied by the earth fault loop impedance in ohms, the product does not exceed 25 volts. - (iii) Circuits supplying socket outlet should be protected by RCD having a rated residual operating current not exceeding 30 mA. - (iv) An earthing conductor should connect the consumer's main earthing terminal to an effective earth electrode.
+- (ii) The operating current of the RCD to be used should be such that when its value in amperes is multiplied by the earth fault loop impedance in ohms, the product does not exceed 25 V. - (iii) Circuits supplying socket outlet should be protected by RCD having a rated residual operating current not exceeding 30 mA. - (iv) An earthing conductor should connect the consumer's main earthing terminal to an effective earth electrode.
 The size of the earthing conductor should be in accordance with Code 11H. - (v) In addition to the item (iv), the consumer should provide a bond between electricity supplier's metal sheath cable and consumer's main earthing terminal.
-The size of bonding conductor should be in accordance with Code 11G(b).

-(e) Precaution against danger

-- (i) All equipment and cables exposed to weather, corrosive atmosphere or damp conditions should be of the weather proof type or contained in weather proof enclosures suitable for the conditions. - (ii) Socket outlets, plugs and cable couplers should comply with IEC 60309-2 with the colour identification coding as follows: - 380/415 V, 50/60 Hz Red; - 220/250 V, 50/60 Hz Blue; - 110/130 V, 50/60 Hz Yellow. - (iii) Lampholders should be of the all-insulated pattern and capable of withstanding rough usage.
-Handlamps must be made of insulated material with bulbs efficiently guarded against breakage.

-(f) Supply from generator set
+The size of bonding conductor should be in accordance with Code 11G(b). - (e) Precaution against danger - (i) All equipment and cables exposed to weather, corrosive atmosphere or damp conditions should be of the weather proof type or contained in weather proof enclosures suitable for the conditions. - (ii) Socket outlets, plugs and cable couplers should comply with IEC 60309-2 with the colour identification coding as follows: - 380/415 V, 50/60 Hz Red; - 220/250 V, 50/60 Hz Blue; - 110/130 V, 50/60 Hz Yellow. - (iii) Lampholders should be of the all-insulated pattern and capable of withstanding rough usage.
+Handlamps must be made of insulated material with bulbs efficiently guarded against breakage. - (f) Supply from generator set